Why do we trust medical articles? ― Harmless medical information that hurts patients ―

 Yet in modern times, this instinct becomes a liability.
 The more anxious we feel, the more we prioritise believing to feel reassured (calming the amygdala) over verifying (using the prefrontal cortex).

 When misinformation spreads in such a state, we become prone to judging it as true simply because ‘everyone else is saying it’ (conformity bias).
-Furthermore, if authority figures like ‘doctors’ are involved, the brain finds it vastly easier to accept the
+Furthermore, if authority figures like ‘doctors’ are involved, the brain finds it vastly easier to accept the information as truth rather than question it, leading to the adoption of misinformation as fact.

 Historical tragedies brought about by misinformation